-Remember to keep in your mind thatan impressive alone is not enough to fetch you job.
-It can get you interview but not the position.
+Remember to keep in mind that an impressive alone is not enough to fetch your job.
+It can get you an interview but not the position.
 Have in your mind that employees hire the people and not your qualification.
 Even though you may be a noble award-winning candidate, you may not receive your job if your hiring manager responds negatively to your physical representation.
-No matter how good your qualification is, you will not get the job if you a very strong personal fit to your company and to your future boss.
+No matter how good your qualification is, you will not get the job if you a very strong personal fit for your company and to your future boss.

-If you are successful in making a good first impression with the interviewer, then he is likely to forgive you for the silly mistake or the jumbled answer you give to him because of the gut feeling he have in you.
-Also make sure that you sends out correct non verbal signal to the interviewer throughout the course of the interview to assure him that you are important and valuable to the employer.
+If you are successful in making a good first impression with the interviewer, then he is likely to forgive you for the silly mistake or the jumbled answer you give to him because of the gut feeling he has in you.
+Also, make sure that you send out the correct non-verbal signal to the interviewer throughout the course of the interview to assure him that you are important and valuable to the employer.

 Mirror the interviewer